-Students are required to complete a major research paper, written under the supervision of their master's essay advisor.
-The essay may originate as a seminar paper presented in connection with formal course work.
+Students are required to complete a major research paper, written under the supervision of their master's thesis advisor.
+The thesis may originate as a seminar paper initiated in connection with formal course work.
 It should demonstrate significant research accomplishment and have the scope and length of a major journal article.